big-tuwien/big-tuwien.github.io/content/publication/tuw-237398/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=237398&lang=2
+publication: 'Vortrag: International Conference on eBusiness, eCommerce, eManagement, eLearning and eGovernance (IC5E 2014), University of Greenwich, London, UK &#65532;;
+  30.07.2014 - 31.07.2014; in: "Proceedings of the International Conference on eBusiness, eCommerce, eManagement, eLearning and eGovernance", ASDF, Oxford (2014), ISBN: 978-81-925233-2-3;
+  S. 55 - 60'
 publication_types:
 - '1'
 publishDate: '2014-07-30'
-specifics: 'Vortrag: International Conference on eBusiness, eCommerce, eManagement, eLearning and eGovernance (IC5E 2014), University of Greenwich, London, UK &#65532;;
-  30.07.2014 - 31.07.2014; in: "Proceedings of the International Conference on eBusiness, eCommerce, eManagement, eLearning and eGovernance", ASDF, Oxford (2014), ISBN: 978-81-925233-2-3;
-  S. 55 - 60.'
 title: Yes, Governments Can! - Concept and Experiences with Guaranteed Blindness in a Central Exchange Service
 url_pdf: ''